-While it’s easy to understand the emotional and mental effects of stress, most of us don’t realize that there’s also a physical component – specifically, a chemical one.
-This can lead to serious physical health issues in the short and long-term.
+While it’s easy to understand the emotional and mental effects of stress, most of us don’t realize that there’s also a physical component – specifically, chemical, which often leads to both short- and long-term health issues.

 The Effects of Stress on the Body

-When you encounter a threat – whether real or perceived – your body follows a set reaction to prepare you to deal with it.
-The brain signals the release of certain stress hormones, like adrenaline and cortisol, which provide your body with a flood of energy.
+When you encounter a threat – whether real or perceived – your body automatically tries to deal with it.
+The brain signals the release of certain stress hormones, like adrenaline and cortisol, which flood your body with energy.
 Other systems also come into play: the heart beats faster, lungs work harder, muscles tense, all preparing you to leap into action.

 In short-term situations, this can work well.
 Your mind becomes more focused, and your body more capable.
 You are now physically more prepared to handle an emergency.

-Yet not every situation benefits from better physical prowess – such as making a dreaded phone call, getting bad news, or fighting with a friend or family member.
-Instead of being prepared, you now have a flood of energy ready to act, and no action to take to release it.
+Yet not every situation benefits from increased physical prowess.
+Take making a dreaded phone call, for example, or fighting with a friend or family member.
+Instead of being prepared, you now are overflowing with energy, but have nowhere to release it.

 Long-term stressors can be even worse.
 Instead of a short burst of adrenaline, your body fights to maintain a high alert status.
-It isn’t long before your body no longer has the energy to maintain it, and your health starts to suffer.
-You can’t sleep, you have digestive trouble, headaches, you can’t focus and you’ve become increasingly irritable.
+Soon, your body no longer has the energy to maintain it, and your health starts to suffer.
+You can’t sleep, you acquire digestive issues, or headaches, you can’t focus, and you’re regularly irritable.
 These are just a few of the physical effects linked to chronic stress.

 What Can Herbs Do?

-Sadly, there is no cup of tea that will do your taxes, help you land that promotion, or magically un-jam the traffic on your daily commute.
-Tea won’t help your problems go away – but it might help you control how you react to them.
+True, there is no cup of tea that will do your taxes, help you land that promotion, or magically un-jam the traffic on your daily commute.
+Tea won’t help your problems go away, but it might help you control how you react to them.

 Studies have shown that ashwagandha reduces the release of the stress hormone cortisol.
-Because of this, ashwagandha can reduce the energy-draining effects that stress can have on your body, helping to reduce feelings of fatigue.
+Because of this, ashwagandha can lower the energy-draining effects that stress imposes, helping to reduce fatigue.

 Chamomile Flower Tea

-Chamomile may be almost synonymous with herbal tea, but don’t mistake its common status for being unimpressive.
+Chamomile may the most well known herbal tea, but don’t mistake its global popularity for being mundane.
 For many people, chamomile should be the first tea they reach for when dealing with stress.

-On top of its pleasant fruity flavor and aroma, chamomile tea contains flavonoids found to aid in relaxing.
-Drinking a cup in the moment can help to reduce muscle tension and promote relaxed feelings, minimizing your feelings of stress.
+On top of its pleasant fruity flavor and aroma, chamomile tea contains flavonoids found to relax.
+Reaching for a cup of this tea the moment you feel a stress attack approaching can reduce muscle tension, promote feelings of peace, and minimize your overall feelings of stress.